mkidson/mkidson_obsidian_vault/VWS/Module 1 - Fire Fundamentals.md

 - Leader and 2 to 4 members
 - Use water from skid units for suppression
 - Often assigned to initial and rapid suppression of less intense fires
-- Need a permanent source of water for continues operation
+- Need a permanent source of water for continuous operation
 ### Engine Crew
 - Operate from a water-carrying truck
 - Used by many organisations